HectorAlonso18/Lightninglib/README.md

 * Multitasking.
 * Different Math functions.
 ---

+## Python utilities 🐍
+``Lightning`` has different python utilities to maximize the user experience.

+* LightningPlanner: Plan your autonomous routes without the necessity of physical measurements.

+---
 ## Lightning Demostration
 In the following YouTube videos, you can appreciate the results of using Lightning in both testing and competition scenarios.